borogove/names/README.md

 Jestée Lyona Harasahiro
 ~~~

-The module also does pseudo-Bayer star names:
+The module also does pseudo-Bayer star names based on made-up constellations:

 ~~~
 >>> print names.gen_star_name()